tpetricek/Research.TypeProviders/pldi-2016/edits.md

 On page 11, it speaks of giving the body of an XML record the special field name \bullet, at least for the purposes on the calculus, but there is no indication of how an F# programmer is to refer to that field from within code.

-If this paper is accepted, it will need serious shepherding.

-Additional minor comments:

-page 1: "eample"

-page 1: last sentence in column1 says that the example will "get the current weather" but in fact it gets only the temperature.
-Using this more accurate term "temperature" might help the poor reader to guess that "temp" in the example code abbreviates "temperature" rather than "temporary"!
+> page 1: last sentence in column1 says that the example will "get the current
+> weather" but in fact it gets only the temperature.
+Using this more accurate
+> term "temperature" might help the poor reader to guess that "temp" in the
+> example code abbreviates "temperature" rather than "temporary"!

+The record contains other fields but we added a note saying "the `temp` field representing the current temperature" to clarify what `temp` stands for.

-page 1: The name "F# Data" is not mentioned in the abstract and appears out of the blue, without explanation, in column 2.
+> page 1: The name "F# Data" is not mentioned in the abstract and appears

-page 2, column 2, second paragraph: This immediately suggests a problem not addressed by the paper: providing good examples from which all relevant properties, and no more, may be easily inferred is a difficult art in itself at which many people are surprisingly unskilled.
-Do we have any assurance that a sample of data provided by an automated source such as openweathermap.org will in fact be sufficiently rich to serve as a proper example from which to infer the correct type for processing other, related data?
-What are the fallback options if this fails?
+> out of the blue, without explanation, in column 2.

+Added mention into the abstract.

-page 4, figure 1: I think there are two question marks missing in the bottom half of the figure: one at the botto right after "float" and one on the left after the record shape.
-Also, WHY OH WHY did you orient the figures so as to put "bottom" at the TOP of the figure?
-This only makes the figure harder to think about.
+> page 4, figure 1: (...) two question marks missing (...)
+Also, WHY OH WHY
+> did you orient the figures so as to put "bottom" at the TOP of the figure?

+Question marks added, figure flipped.

+> page 6: the section title for Section 4 has "Formalising" (with an "s")
+> but the abstract uses the spelling "formalization" (with a "z")

+Americanized for consistency.

+## Unanswered

 page 4: on a related note, why the chiasmus in the second line of Definition 1?
 First you mention \sigma_1 and \sigma_2 in that order, but then a few words later have to mention \sigma_2 before \sigma_1.
 And the need for this chiasmus arises ONLY because you alreayd made the unusual choice of using \sqsupset for your relational symbol rather than the more conventional \sqsubset (with arguments reverse).
 This is just poor choice of, or failure to pay attention to, notation and how it helps or hinders the reader.

-page 6: the section title for Section 4 has "Formalising" (with an "s") but the abstract uses the spelling "formalization" (with a "z")

 Bibliography: Capitalization is incorrect or inconsistent in many entries.
 Examples: In the italicized book title of [1], all words except "of" should be capitalized.
 In the title of [4] "json" should be "JSON".
 In the title of [12], "ide" should be "IDE".
 In [16], the word "Of" should NOT be capitalized.
 The journal "SIGPLAN Notices" is mentioned in [7] as "Sigplan Notices", in [11] and [21] as "SIGPLAN Notices", and in [24] as "SIGPLAN Not."
 These are only a few examples; you need to double-check EVERY bibliographc entry.

 ALWAYS inspect any BibTeX data downloaded from the Internet and edit it to conform to your chosen consistent style.
 Do NOT trust BibTeX data downloaded from the ACM Digital Library or other online resources; it is a good starting point, but must always be verified and usually edited to remove small problems.
 It is your responsibility to ensure a correct and consistent bibliographic style AND to verify the bibliographic data against the actual original paper.

-Now that I have looked at the bibliography, here is a thought: regarding the capitalization of field names, I am now not certain whether the tool described in the paper actually maps JSON and XML field names to capitalized names (such as "temp" to "Temp"), or whether the problem is simply that the author has introduced incorrect capitalization in describing the F# code.

-ADDED AFTER AUTHOR RESPONSE:

-I have read the author response in full.
-I am quite satisfied with the author response.
-No update to my review is required.
-I expect that the authors will be able to address my concerns during the shepherding process.

-## Unanswered

 −Does the library handle variations in the data format as type errors, or is there a way to capture choices using the shape inference algorithm?
 −What do you think it would take to generalize type providers the way PADS has?
 −Did you observe any bottlenecks for the shape inference algorithm?

+page 2, column 2, second paragraph: This immediately suggests a problem not addressed by the paper: providing good examples from which all relevant properties, and no more, may be easily inferred is a difficult art in itself at which many people are surprisingly unskilled.
+Do we have any assurance that a sample of data provided by an automated source such as openweathermap.org will in fact be sufficiently rich to serve as a proper example from which to infer the correct type for processing other, related data?
+What are the fallback options if this fails?